Pouyazarbipour/WaveCalculator/README.md

 ---

 ## How to Use
-1. Run the script in MATLAB to launch the GUI.
+1. Run the GUI App.
 2. Enter the desired wave parameters in the input fields.
 3. Click **Calculate** to compute wave parameters.
 4. Review results in the output section.